ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The Controller Events script deals with events that the game controller is sending out.

-The Controller Events script is attached to a Controller object within the `[CameraRig]` prefab and provides event listeners for every button press on the controller (excluding the System Menu button as this cannot be overridden and is always used by Steam).
+The Controller Events script requires the Controller Mapper script on the same GameObject and provides event listeners for every button press on the controller (excluding the System Menu button as this cannot be overridden and is always used by Steam).

 When a controller button is pressed, the script emits an event to denote that the button has been pressed which allows other scripts to listen for this event without needing to implement any controller logic.
 When a controller button is released, the script also emits an event denoting that the button has been released.